MEAD: Plot

 Admiral Gillette pursues MEAD and Friz into space aboard a large spaceship named Achilles and, unbeknownst to them, carries with him a special helmet that allows him to differentiate reality from their illusions.
 While they are able to deceive other members of Gillette's crew with their illusions, including his second-in-command Sternhagen, Gillette is able to direct them enough to fire some damaging shots at MEAD.
 Phoebe attempts to repair MEAD by connecting a dark matter pod they had earlier stolen from Ganymede, but is shocked in the process.

 Instead of trying to fool the crew of what's happening outside the ship, Friz and MEAD instead project an illusion of Gillette on the bridge as hideous monster so that the crew won't listen to his commands.
 Despite the chaos aboard their vessel, the Achilles crew are still able to deliver a crippling shot at MEAD.

 Sternhagen and the rest of the bridge crew, deciding they've finally had enough of his vendetta, turn on Gillette and try to force him to break off his mad pursuit.
 A firefight ensues, resulting in the deaths of everyone aboard the bridge—including Admiral Gillette.

 MEAD slowly deactivates, revealing that Friz's good looks were an illusion to cover the hideous burns he'd received while first escaping from Gillette.
-He tells Phoebe to leave sinks into despair as she flies off in the shuttle to surrender herself to the surviving crew of the Achilles.
+He tells Phoebe to leave, and sinks into despair as she flies off in the shuttle to surrender herself to the surviving crew of the Achilles.

 While Friz is unconscious, however, MEAD is able to restore power using the dark matter pod Phoebe had connected earlier.
 While first suggesting they could go anywhere they like, MEAD and Friz decide to return to rescue Phoebe from prison.